abhijeetk/af-binder/docs/reference-v3/func-api.md

 /**
  * @deprecated try to use @ref afb_api_call instead
  *
- *  * Calls the 'verb' of the 'api' with the arguments 'args' and 'verb' in the name of the binding.
+ * Calls the 'verb' of the 'apiname' with the arguments 'args' and 'verb'
+ * in the name of the binding.
- * The result of the call is delivered to the 'callback' function with the 'callback_closure'.
+ * The result of the call is delivered to the 'callback' function
+ * with the 'callback_closure'.
  *
  * For convenience, the function calls 'json_object_put' for 'args'.
  * Thus, in the case where 'args' should remain available after